Finding An ADHD Podcast For Mental Health Tips: 9 Recommendations

 Treatment for ADHD

 There are various treatments available that may help a person with ADHD better manage their symptoms.
-Therapy is typically a key component, as we will discuss more below.
-In addition, a doctor or psychiatrist may also prescribe medication.
+Online or in-person therapy is typically a key component of ADHD treatment.
+A doctor or psychiatrist may also prescribe medication.
 Certain lifestyle changes are often recommended as well, such as exercising regularly and getting enough sleep.

 Connection with others with attention-deficit/hyperactivity disorder as a part of treatment